gncll/face_recognition/README.md

 Developing a face recognition algorithm with using OpenCV, face_recognition and dlib.
 I used 2 different way to develop a face recognition algorithms.

+# 1. With Face Recognition Library

+# 2. With haarcascade.xml